brylie/degrees-of-open/inwardly-open/open-for-business.md

 ![](/assets/open-come-in-300px.png)

-Being "open for business" does not imply any other access permissions or rights.
+Being "open for business" does not imply any other access permissions or rights, but is a first step in community involvement.